Hobie Cat: TriFoiler

 The Hobie TriFoiler was one of the fastest production sailboats ever created.
 Introduced in 1994, it was based on a series of boats designed by Greg and Dan Ketterman and sailed by Russel Long, which eventually culminated in Long setting the A-Class Catamaran world sailing speed record in 1992 in the boat "Longshot".
 That record remains unbroken.
 The TriFoiler is based on Longshot and this sailing hydrofoil stands as the most unusual of Hobie Cat's boats.
-Also designed by Greg Ketterman, this trimaran has two sails, one on each ama, and hydrofoils that lift the hulls out of the water at wind speeds of 10–11 mph, allowing the boat to reach speeds up to 45 mph and pull over 2 g in gybe turns.
+Also designed by Greg Ketterman, this trimaran has two sails, one on each ama, and hydrofoils that lift the hulls out of the water at wind speeds of 10–11 mph, allowing the boat to reach speeds up to 45 mph and pull over 2 g in jibe turns.

 The TriFoiler was 22 ft long, 19 ft wide, weighed 145 kg, and was sailed from a "cockpit" by two people.
 The boat was fitted with two 18 ft tall masts, with a total sail area of 215 sqft.
 It was the largest multihull boat built by Hobie Cat, with 170 produced between 1995 and 1999; another 30 were built independently prior to production starting at Hobie Cat.
 Production ceased because of limited popularity; the boat was expensive and fragile, and could be used only in low-wave conditions with winds between 10 and 25 mph.